goehringlab/2023-Bland-bioRxiv/README.md

 Figure S2: [B-F][a6801], [G][a1912]\
 Figure S3: [A-D][a6824]

 Core code is found in `src`.
-Also relies heavily on the [par-segmentation](https://github.com/goehringlab/par-segmentation) and [discco](https://github.com/tsmbland/discco) packages.
+Also relies heavily on the [par-segmentation](https://github.com/goehringlab/par-segmentation) package.

 ## Data availability